 Section 228D of the Queensland Criminal Code states that the maximum penalty for a person who knowingly possesses child exploitation material is 14 years imprisonment.
-The maximum penalty is increased to 20 years if the prosecution can prove that the person used a hidden network or an anonymising service in committing the offence, such as a VPN.

 What is Child Exploitation Material?

 Child Exploitation Material, referred to as ‘CEM’ is defined as material that, in a way likely to cause offence to a reasonable adult, describes or depicts a person, or a representation of a person, who is, or apparently is, a child under 16 years –

 (a) In a sexual context, including for example, engaging in a sexual activity; or

 (b) In an offensive or demeaning context; or

 (c) Being subjected to abuse, cruelty or torture.